 EMAIL & INTERNET

 - Because you will still be enrolled at UNCP while abroad, you will continue to have access to your UNCP email account.
-IP is required to send correspondence to your UNCP email account, so please make sure you check this address frequently while abroad or have it forwarded to the account you are using.
-You are also required to email IP every month to ‘check-in’ so that we know if you have any questions or concerns, or if IP needs to notify you of anything.
+OGE is required to send correspondence to your UNCP email account, so please make sure you check this address frequently or have it forwarded to the account you are using.
+You are also required to email OGE every month to ‘check-in’ so that we know if you have any questions or concerns.

 - The majority of universities overseas will give students access to email and internet services, which is typically the least expensive way to keep in touch and access the web.
 If you choose to take a laptop, have it insured and check the technological requirements and facilities of the host university.